Chiropractic Acupuncture, HPC Guelph

-Acupuncture involves the insertion of fine solid needles into specific anatomical locations for the purpose of modulating abnormal activity of the nervous system (ie pain, numbness, tingling, muscle tension or trigger points).
-Electroacupuncture is often used to further stimulate the needles and amplify the positive effects.
+Chiropractic acupuncture is used to treat a variety of conditions, including pain, inflammation, and stress.
+Acupuncture involves the insertion of fine solid needles into specific anatomical locations to modulate the abnormal activity of the nervous system (ie pain, numbness, tingling, muscle tension or trigger points).
+Electroacupuncture (a modern variation of acupuncture that uses electricity to enhance the benefits of this traditional therapeutic treatment) is often used to further stimulate the needles and amplify the positive effects.

-According to the scientific literature, acupuncture is one of the safest therapies in the hands of well-trained health care professionals.
+According to the scientific literature, acupuncture is one of the safest therapies in the hands of well-trained healthcare professionals.
+It is always important to speak with a chiropractor about the specific techniques that they use before undergoing any treatment.

-According to the evidence from 12 prospective studies which surveyed more than a million treatments, the risk of a serious adverse event with acupuncture is estimated to be 0.05 per 10 000 treatments, and 0.55 per 10 000 individual patients (White, 2004, Acupuncture in Medicine).
-This is very small in comparison to other medical interventions used to treat the same conditions.
+According to the evidence from 12 prospective studies which surveyed more than a million treatments, the risk of a serious adverse event with acupuncture is estimated to be 0.05 per 10,000 treatments, and 0.55 per 10,000 individual patients (White, 2004, Acupuncture in Medicine).
+This is very small compared to other medical interventions used to treat the same conditions.

 What Can I Expect?